 Blessed with a bounty of rhubarb?
 You may also enjoy these easy rhubarb recipes for drinks, preserves and desserts:

 These recipes work with fresh or frozen rhubarb, so you can enjoy them anytime you have a supply on hand.
-You can also mix rhubarb and strawberries, or rhubarb with other fruit.
+Let me know if you'd like some savory recipes, too.

-For easy to make bread recipes for the some of the commonly used breads (sandwich bread, corn bread, tortillas…), check out my book “Never Buy Bread Again – The Bread Book for Beginning Bakers“.
+For easy to make bread recipes, check out my book “Never Buy Bread Again – The Bread Book for Beginning Bakers“.

 You can also get more seasonal recipes, plus other common sense tips, when you subscribe to the Common Sense Home newsletter.